HTS126/MiniTimelord/README.md

 Enable voice commands by following instructions in the settings info above.

+**Note: Voice Commands may take up to 30 seconds to begin working again if your PC has been to sleep.**

 Voice commands to play URY require [WinAmp.]( https://winamp.com )

 **To issue a voice command, say "Okay, Timelord", then your desired command.**